myles-trimble/myles-trimble.github.io/_posts/2026-02-20-association-rule-learning.md

 Expected Confidence is quite simple, it is the percentage of *all transactions* that *contained item B*.

-This is important as it provides indication of what the Confidence *would be* if there were no relationship between the items.
+This is important as it provides an indication of what the Confidence *would be* if there were no relationship between the items.
 We can use Expected Confidence, along with Confidence to calculate our final (and most powerful) metric - Lift!

 <br>
 ##### Lift

-Lift is the factor by which the Confidence, exceeds the Expected Confidence.
+Lift is the factor by which the Confidence exceeds the Expected Confidence.
 In other words, Lift tells us how likely item B is purchased *when item A is purchased*, while *controlling* for how popular item B is.

 We calculate Lift by dividing Confidence by Expected Confidence.